What to do if…

 Short answer

-Get the airline to give you a clear choice in writing: rebook you (same airline or a partner, if available) or refund you—and if you choose not to travel, start the refund request immediately.
+Get the airline to give you a clear choice in writing: rebook you, or refund you if you choose not to travel or accept an alternative.
+Do not accept a voucher, credit, or replacement itinerary unless you are sure that is the option you want.

 Do not do these things

-- Don’t click “accept voucher/credit” in the app if what you need is a refund to your original payment method.
+- Don’t click “accept voucher” or “accept credit” if what you want is a refund to your original payment method.

 What to do now